|Goblet-shaped and bilaterally symmetrical|

 There are both solitary and colonial species.

-The marine species grow on shells and algae, and commensal with polychaete annelids.
-The few freshwater species (see Urnatella gracilis on the left) are found on the undersides of rocks in running water.
+The marine species grow on shells and algae, and are commensal with polychaete annelids.
+The few freshwater species (see Urnatella gracilis below) are found on the undersides of rocks in running water.

 The body is an oval structure containing the internal organs and an attachment disc or stalk with adhesive glands.